 - The Confidential Support Team offers group programming for students impacted by sexual assault, relationship abuse, sexual harassment and stalking.
 Groups have included a Healing Arts Workshop, co-sponsored with the SARA Office, and the CST Coping Skills Group.

 - Self-Care Study Breaks are being offered to students before finals at the end of each quarter, offering self-care resources and confidential counseling.

-- This fall, Yoga as Healing continues into its third year as a partnership between SARA and Fraternity & Sorority Life.
-Yoga as Healing is a quarter-long, trauma-sensitive program for self-identified survivors of sexual and/or relationship violence, stalking, and sexual harassment.
+- Yoga as Healing continues its multi-year partnership between SARA and Fraternity & Sorority Life.
+The program is a quarter-long, trauma-sensitive program for self-identified survivors of sexual and/or relationship violence, stalking and sexual harassment.
 FSL and SARA work with a trauma-informed instructor and provide all yoga and educational equipment and materials so that participation is not hindered by cost.

 New tool for documenting and reporting sexual assault

 - With the support and advocacy of ASSU student leaders, Stanford has begun using Callisto, on a three-year trial basis, to provide students with an additional way of documenting and reporting sexual assault.
 Callisto is a third-party online platform that allows a survivor to confidentially document an experience with unwanted sexual conduct, time-stamp it in a secure web environment, and choose when to submit it to the university.
 A student also can opt to only have their record reported to the Title IX Office in the instance that another user in the system identifies the same perpetrator.